 Before we get into the pricing breakdown, let’s take a look at some of IPVanish’s unique features that will definitely make you want to give them some serious consideration.

-As far as VPNs go, IPVanish is on the pricier side of reasonable, but that still means you’re only going to be paying around $10 per month.
+As far as VPNs go, IPVanish is on the pricey side, but that still means you’re only going to be paying around $10 per month after your discount period expires.
 For context, if you check out our guide to NordVPN’s pricing and services — an industry-standard service — you’ll find their month to month costs are similar, but slightly higher.
+Something a little closer to IPVanish would be Encrypt.me’s costs.
+They’re a comparable VPN service with a similar price structure.

 |IPVanish Plan||Cost Per Month||Cost Per Year|

-Keep in mind though, these savings are only for the first month or first year, depending on which pricing structure you choose.
-After that, they’ll revert back to their regular prices.
-Still, not too bad for the protections and bonuses offered by IPVanish.
+Keep in mind though, IPVanish has a variable price structure, depending on which plan you choose.
+Once the initial term is up they’ll revert back to their regular prices, so be sure to check the fine print.
+Variable price structures aren’t our favorite, but even at full price it’s not too bad for the protections and bonuses offered by IPVanish.

 Did You Know: There are two types of IP addresses that currently coexist online.
 IPv4 and IPv6.
 Version four addresses are 32 bits long, and version 6 IP addresses are 128 bits.4